dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 	./adb shell pm path YOUR_PACKAGE_NAME_GOES_HERE

-	Note: Replace the text "YOUR_PACKAGE_NAME_GOES_HERE" with the actual package name you specified when creating the project
+	Note: Replace the text "YOUR_PACKAGE_NAME_GOES_HERE" with the actual package name you specified when creating the project.
 If you cannot rember the package name, refer to the AndroidManifest.xml OR run the following command:./adb shell pm list packages

 	The output will look like: package:/data/app/com.example.someapp.apk
 	We want the part that comes after “package:”